BostonDSA/socialismbot/README.md

 The actual code is deployed as a terraform module.
 The module is quite configurable, but a very basic setup will do the trick.

-It's important your verification token is kept secret, so the module will encrypt it for you unless you specifically tell it not to.
-Once it's encrypted you may replace the raw token with the encrypted one and set `auto_encrypt_token = false`.

 ```terraform
 module "socialismbot" {
   source                   = "amancevice/slackbot/aws"